ArduPilot/ardupilot_wiki/plane/source/docs/qhover-mode.rst

    it within an appropriately ventilated enclosure.
 #.
 Sudden altitude changes caused by light striking the barometer.
    Assuring sunlight cannot hit the baro will cure this.
+#.
+QuadPlane slowly descends or climbs until the pilot retakes control in
+   stabilize.
+Normally this is caused by not having the throttle stick in the mid position.
+This commonly happens when the pilot is switching into an altitude holding mode from a manual flight mode (like QSTABILIZE) on a QuadPlane that does not hover at mid throttle.
+Usually it is desired to hover in any mode at mid-stick on throttle, so that transitions between modes is easily accomplished without throttle position changes.
+This can be adjusted using the :ref:`Q_M_THST_HOVER<Q_M_THST_HOVER>` parameter, or automatically learned in QHOVER or QLOITER modes by enabling :ref:`Q_M_HOVER_LEARN<Q_M_HOVER_LEARN>`.

 Adequate Power
 ==============